BeAPI/beapi-frontend-framework/README.md

 ### Composer JS ###

 In order to keep a lightweight stack, you can add extra components that are used most of the time in Web dev.
 You have to use [composerjs](composerjs)

+### LivingCSS / Styleguide ###

+SASS file are commented in order to generate a living styleguide using `gulp livingcss` It is also available at `your_local_url/livingcss/html/` and watched by `gulp serve` For more details look at : https://github.com/straker/livingcss

 ### Responsive images ###